RoyAtanu/pi-stat/README.md

 ## How to use it
 ### Prerequisites
-- Docker engine and CLI (if you want to run InfuxDB and Grafana via docker)
+- Docker engine, CLI and docker-compose (if you want to run InfuxDB and Grafana via docker)
 - Python3 and Pip3
 - Raspberry Pi (of course!)